Updated as of Friday, Jan. 23, 2026, 10 a.m. EST.

 Fern: Impacts Across Regions

-On Thursday, Georgia Governor Brian Kemp issued a state of emergency for all 159 counties, pre‑positioning state crews and resources as freezing rain and sleet threaten hazardous roads, FOX 5 Atlanta reported.
+On Thursday, Georgia Governor Brian Kemp declared a state of emergency for all 159 counties, pre‑positioning state crews and resources as freezing rain and sleet threaten hazardous road conditions, FOX 5 Atlanta reported.
 The Georgia Emergency Management and Homeland Security Agency activated emergency operations and warned travelers to complete preparations before Saturday.

 Officials said the storm could last through at least Tuesday.